- Learn More

 - Bringing uncovered beverages into the library;

-- Using alcohol on library premises;
+- Using alcohol or recreational drugs on library property;

 - Using restroom facilities for activities other than their intended purpose;